-Counterintuitively, it’s very common for companies to optimize for the busyness of the people rather than any specific attribute of the workflow and this makes everything worse.
+Counter-intuitively, it’s very common for companies to optimize for the busyness of the people rather than any specific attribute of the workflow and this makes everything worse.

 Busyness is the state of having or being involved in many activities1.
 It’s often thought of as a proxy for effectiveness and yet that’s been proven incorrect many times.
-The cost of context switching is high and it an be shown that high work in progress (WIP) is correlated with lower effectiveness.
+The cost of context switching is high and it can be shown that high work in progress (WIP) is correlated with lower effectiveness.
 Despite this, there are still many misconceptions about busyness and many managers will overload staff with work, incorrectly thinking that they’re improving the system.

 Etymology of the word business: “Early 19th century: from busy + -ness.
 The word business was used in the sense ‘the state of being busy’ from Middle English down to the 18th century, but is now differentiated as busyness.”1

 While I’ve not seen any studies to show this conclusively, I’ve also observed a correlation between busyness and quality.
 The busier we are, the poorer quality becomes.

 What reasons might we have for keeping people busy?
 There are many and this is just a sampling.